Mechanical Testing

 Pressure Testing

-Hydrostatic pressure is used to confirm that a tested specimen conforms to its design criteria.
-Involves placing a liquid medium (often water) into the pipe, pipeline, cylinder, vessel, valve assembly or other article.
+Hydrostatic pressure confirms that a tested specimen conforms to its design criteria.
+It involves placing a liquid medium (often water) into the pipe, pipeline, cylinder, vessel, valve assembly, or other article.
 The pressure is increased to the requisite level to check for leaks and defects.
 Testing is usually done to a proof level but can be taken to destruction if necessary.
-(MechTest have capability to 25000psi).
+(MechTest have the capability to 25000psi).

 Charpy Impact Testing